 Addiction and mental health issues

-Recently a homeless man accused of murdering his nine-month-old baby was remanded in custody after an initial court hearing.
+Recently a homeless man accused of murdering his nine-month-old baby was remanded in custody, after an initial court hearing.
 His partner, the mother of the baby, was known to have lived in makeshift camps and parks between Tweed Heads and the Gold Coast.
-The mother has been released from custody and put in the mental health system in Queensland.
+The mother has been released from custody.
+She was placed in the mental health system in Queensland.
 The toddler has been placed in care.

 Rev Brook confirmed that the parents of the dead baby were well known to many regulars at the St John’s Centre.
 They came to St John’s occasionally for food and other assistance.
 The mother was desperate for housing.
 But the situation on the coast is dire.
 Affordable housing is pretty much prohibitive.

 Boarding houses are atrocious

 There are boarding houses, but they are appalling places.
 We have homeless people who rather sleep out under the stars.

 Homelessness is the grim reality for too many people